AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

 ### Deploying to RDE {#deploying-to-rde}

-This section deals with information on using the RDE CLI for deploying, installing, or updating bundles, OSGI configurations, content packages, individual content files, and Apache or Dispatcher configurations.
+This section describes using the RDE CLI for deploying, installing, or updating bundles, OSGI configurations, content packages, individual content files, and Apache or Dispatcher configurations.

 The general usage pattern is `aio aem:rde:install <artifact>`.